MrAlexSee/sopang/README.md

 Authors for the current release version: Aleksander Cisłak, Szymon Grabowski.
 Authors of the SOPanG algorithm: Aleksander Cisłak, Szymon Grabowski, Jan Holub.

 * Published as an applications note entitled *SOPanG: online text searching over a pan-genome* (Cisłak, Grabowski, Holub), Bioinformatics, Vol. 34, Issue 24, 12/2018, pp. 4290-4292.
-DOI link: https://doi.org/10.1093/bioinformatics/bty506
+Link: https://doi.org/10.1093/bioinformatics/bty506
 * For the second version (follow-up work) see arXiv preprint entitled *SOPanG 2: online searching over a pan-genome without false positives* (Cisłak and Grabowski).
-DOI link:
+Link: https://arxiv.org/abs/2004.03033

 ED text is in the following format: `{A,C,}GAAT{AT,A}ATT`.
 Braces determine the start and end of each non-deterministic segment (a segment having multiple variants), and commas delimit segment variants.